-The final exam will be oral and it will be communicated at the beginning of the lessons together with the didactic materials necessary to the preparation for the final evaluation.
+The final exam will be written and it will be communicated at the beginning of the lessons together with the didactic materials necessary to the preparation for the final evaluation.

-The exam will focus on the program and will assess the student's knowledge and mastery of specific scientific language.
+The exam will focus on the program and will assess the student's knowledge and mastery of specific scientificlanguage.
+At the request of the student, it is also possible to carry out an oral exam to improve the grade of the written exam.